When local residents and businesses thrive, everyone benefits.

 UChicago Local is an economic inclusion initiative, led by the Office of Civic Engagement, that leverages the University’s role as the largest private employer and purchaser of goods and services on the South Side to create economic opportunities for local businesses and residents.

 Through its Buy Local, Hire Local, Live Local, and Partner Local strategies, the initiative supports growth for small businesses, career pathways for residents, and community-focused economic development in the University’s nine neighborhood focus area on the South Side.

 Through UChicago Local, the University leverages its buying power to create new opportunities for small, diverse businesses by building the capacity of local entrepreneurs to secure contracts with the University and other large institutions.
 Annually, the University spends more than $20M on goods and services purchased from more than 300 local vendors.
 Campus partners are encouraged through the initiative to purchase directly from local suppliers and add ambitious local purchasing goals to key vendor contracts such as food service, security, and others.
 University procurement opportunities, in alignment with UChicago Local goals, are shared and promoted publicly.

 UChicago faculty and staff also help local communities thrive by purchasing from an array of unique, diverse businesses across the South Side:

 Supporting Local Business

-Please note: In light of the economic impact of COVID-19 and related events on the University, the EAHP will be delayed in FY 21 and will not be accepting applications at this time.
-We will provide an update on the Office of Civic Engagement and Human Resources websites as to when the EAHP will re-open and any changes in program policies as soon as we are able to confirm the commitment of funds.
+Please note: In light of the economic impact of COVID-19 and related events on the University, the EAHP is not accepting applications at this time.
+Updates regarding the re-opening of the EAHP and any changes in program policies will be posted on the UChicago Local webpage and the Human Resources website.